-The main garage is heated by three infrared heaters.
-This equipment seems to be new and is in fair condition.
+The main garage is heated by two infrared heaters, each with a heating capacity of 62.25 MBh.
+This equipment is operating beyond its useful life and is in fair condition.
 The units are controlled by a manual dial thermostat located within the space.
 Infrared heating is in general a recommended approach to provide heat to persons working in large open spaces.
-There is also a standard forced air furnace.